Logo_Color

 Verto

-A dedicated P3M platform built for UK public sector over 17 years.
+A dedicated P3M platform built for UK public sector.
 Independent of Microsoft — integrates with M365 but does not depend on it.
-MoP, IPA, GovS 002 and Green Book aligned by design.
+Government Programme and Project Data Standard compliance and MoP, Green and Teal Book aligned by design.
 Deployed in weeks without a major SI.

 Positioning